outdreamer/build-a-cure/docs/tasks/function_to_do.md

 # to do

+  - structures like origin/destination points, loops, layers, boundaries, & paths for solving problems (like logistical resource allocation, adding variable to an automated process, or finding search path (sorting))
+    - logistical resource allocation
+      - 'select a delivery method' problem
+        - deliver to local warehouses rather than centralized warehouses & customers pick up (warehouses, stores, or locker boxes)
+          - becomes a 'pick-up schedule allocation & reminder timing' problem
+        - deliver to local drop-off points rather than local warehouses (dropboxes in neighborhoods, like a designated safe house)
+          - becomes a 'trust neighbor' problem
+        - crowdsource using existing routes used for other errands
+          - indirectly paid favors from social network
+            - becomes a 'favor repayment finding & distribution' problem
+          - directly paid favors from app network
+            - this then becomes a 'ride-allocation & route-finding' problem
+        - deliver with drivers & cars
+          - becomes a 'fund car investment, monitor & insure drivers' problem
+        - deliver with drones
+          - becomes a 'test tech to avoid causing damage or being damaged and navigate regulations' problem
+        - deliver to vault inside or near home
+          - becomes a 'vault access & integration' problem
+        - sell resource-generation tools (3d printing, gardening, other machines to produce products)
+          - becomes a 'import product to resource-generation tool format' or 'create resource-generating tool for this product' problem
+        - sell info on how to build products (either original products or resource-generation tools)
+          - becomes a 'write clear documentation' problem
+        - change delivery strategies based on how local conditions interact with global conditions
+          - becomes a 'integrate local & global context like state/rules/processes' problem
+      - 'select a route finding method' problem
+        - a
+    - adding variable to automated process
+    - finding search path

+  - structural similarity of logistical resource allocation & search path-finding problem
+    -

-  - definitions
+  - add to definitions
     - reason as source cause node ('this happened because of this causal factor')
     - intent as target cause node ('this happened because this intent was the goal used as a cause of the agent's decisions')

-  - causation
+  - add to causation variables
     - ability to change (if a variable cant be changed, it is less causative for problem-solving intents)

+  - add to false similarity examples
     - set of interactions that are unrelated but appear correlated

       - examples
         - system B has an output that is structural similar to outputs of system A
           - interactions of system B that happen at a later time but their interim outputs may have a structural similarity to the outputs of system A
         - system B may cause a similar or equal output to that of system A, for a different intent/reason
           - if the output is used as a metric, they will seem similar or related

       - efficiencies are a reason (source cause node) that structural similarities occur
         - efficient structures follow patterns that may produce similar structural outputs

+  - add to connect function examples
     - how to map connections between two systems
       - standardize structures (like sequential structures such as time), standardizing to either system's structures, interim structures, common structures, interface (like system or core) structures, contextual system-containing system's structures, etc
       - abstract to patterns (like type, cause, system structures)
       - conversion functions (like remove, apply, connect, define)

   - map gravity to similarity (in position) as a calculation efficiency, where calculation efficiencies (like how to minimize surface area or how to apply a key to decrypt info) are an input to information
     - gravity between bulk/boundary creating the mapping of equivalent attributes